 Now, one of the most critical subjects you will teach is phonics.
 Check out these posts of phonics made fun as well as the ABCs of Letter Order Fun.
 Remember your curriculum map will help you organize phonics skills and which letters you teach in which order, but you get to add engaging games, fun activities, and memorable art projects to bring these lessons to life.

 Additionally, center time is simply the best time of the day.
 I do centers separately from reading groups, but you can do it any way you want to.
 Check out ways you can make the center time a HUGE success in your classroom to review and master skills, but also as remediation and as learning accelerates.
 (Think spiraling review.)

 9. Sight Words for New to Kindergarten Teachers

 Next, a huge component in teaching Kinders to read is teaching them sight words!
 Here is a breakdown of how I teach sight words to my students.
 Keep in mind the minimum sight word requirement for your area.
 For my county, it was 100 words to go to 1st grade but now it is changing to a minimum of 200, although they would like closer to 300.
 Students can not advance reading levels without knowing sight words.
 If you need more specific sight word help, I have a FREE online webinar all about sight words!
 You can check that out here.

 Finally, what about that first week of school?
+This is a huge event for New to Kindergarten Teachers.
 I know that has you sweating already.
 We can set you up for success with that as well.
 Here is a freebie art project that I do each and every year on the first day.
 As a matter of fact, we use it for the cover of our scrapbook as well.
 The first lesson every single Kindergarten teacher uses during the first few weeks of school involves procedures and rules.
 Check out this post about School Rules that will be a HUGE time saver.